sjaakspiegels/dsl-migrator/ReadMe.md

 In Visual Studio, under the Tools-->Options menu:

-1. - add ddd as the Extension
+1. - add ddd as the file Extension
 1. - Select Microsoft Visual C# as the Editor
 1. - Click Add and OK